Build log: Digi stilts

 To create the shin support I sawed out 2 more ABS plastic sheet shapes to support my shin on one side, and then straps on the calf side.
 The pieces were heated to a C shape with a heatgun.
 And then bolted into place to the aluminum slats.

 Last I added the straps and plates for my legs to sit in.
 I sewed my own straps from some nylon webbing, velcro and D rings I had left over.
 I doubled up the nylon straps for comfort and strength.
 I added one wide strap over the roof of my foot ( as far up as possible) and one wide strap across the calves.
 I added one thinner strap across the toes.
-They were fastened inbetween the bolts used to mount the foot plates and the chin plates.
-Some washers were placed inbetween to prevent fraying to the point they could fall off, and the holes in the nylon straps were burned with a lighter to prevent fraying aswell.
+They were fastened in-between the bolts used to mount the foot plates and the chin plates.
+Some washers were placed in-between to prevent fraying to the point they could fall off, and the holes in the nylon straps were burned with a lighter to prevent fraying as well.

 Note: The ABS plates for my calves were later inverted to be placed on my shins instead (the picture shows it on the calves).
 A layer of 5mm eva foam was added to the abs plates for comfort.
+The straps are now closed from the back.

 Feedback adjustments that were made after initial tests and extensive use: